 The Evolution of the Willowtail Springs’ Vision and Operations

-Today, with a strong Board and staff, the future of Willowtail Springs Nature Preserve and Education Center to accomplish its mission looks positive: “Enriching our community by building a creative network of practitioners in the arts and ecology through inspiration and place.”
+Today, with a strong Board and staff, Willowtail Springs Nature Preserve and Education Center lives its mission: “To enrich our local and national community by building a network of creative practitioners in arts, education and ecology through experiences within our magical nature preserve.”
 We got here through the hard work of two dedicated individuals and assistance from the SW Colorado community.
 This is how we arrived at this happy place:

 In 1992, Peggy Conklin, a successful Seattle visionary artist, purchased 40 secluded acres of picturesque property outside Mancos, Colorado, repaired and renovated historical buildings, transforming the property into an inspirational oasis of natural beauty and creation.
 To finance her vision, she renovated the three cabins to rent them for creative retreats and hands-on study.
 In 1999, Peggy’s friend Lee Cloy left his Property Management position at the Archdiocese of Seattle to join Peggy and teach Tai Chi classes, which they offered on-site to the local community.
 The two soon married and Lee took over management of Willowtail’s vast resources.